 - Started a career-high 16 games at RT last season and helped the offense rank in the top 10 in several categories, including points per game (No. 4, 27.0), yards per game (No. 8, 368.8) and first downs (No. 7, 349).

-- Opened all 12 games he appeared in at RT last season, blocking for RBs Eddie Lacy (758) and James Starks (601) as they became the first Green Bay duo since 1985 to both rush for 600-plus yards in the same season.
+- Opened all 12 games he appeared in at RT in 2015, blocking for RBs Eddie Lacy (758) and James Starks (601) as they became the first Green Bay duo since 1985 to both rush for 600-plus yards in the same season.

 - Was part of a line that allowed just nine sacks in the final eight games in ’14, the second-fewest allowed by an offensive line in the NFL over the final eight games behind only Denver (eight).

 - Helped the offense finish tied for No. 9 in the league in sacks allowed with 30 that season, the fewest given up by Green Bay since 2007 (19).

 - Blocked for QB Aaron Rodgers as he ranked No. 1 in the NFL in TD/INT ratio (7.60, 38/5), No. 2 in passer rating (112.2), No. 2 in yards per attempt (8.43) and No. 3 in TD passes (38) on his way to earning NFL Most Valuable Player honors from The Associated Press in ’14.

 - Spent the entire 2013 season on injured reserve after sustaining a significant knee injury in the team’s annual Family Night scrimmage at Lambeau Field in early August.